 I’m going to make a declaration that you may, at your own risk, argue against if you like.
 Brewing coffee this way is the best way!

 There, I said it.
 I’ve tried French press, pour-over, moka pot, Keurig, drip, and—shudder—instant.
 I’ve ground my own beans ahead or right before imbibing.

 But my decaf Turkish coffee has so far proven to be the best of them all.
 I thought I had reached my limit as an addict and it could never get any better, especially without the benefit of caffeine.
 However, I have pleasantly discovered how wrong I was.

 I know I don’t do it particularly the “right” way, though.
 I’m supposed to boil the water first, not put all the ingredients in at once.
 And I’m also not supposed to strain out the grounds rather than let them settle to the bottom.
 I’m also definitely not supposed to add half and half to it.

 But you do your decaf Turkish coffee and I’ll do mine.
 And I’ll sit by the window sipping this delicious brew (who am I kidding—I’m probably watching Netflix or Hulu more often than not) before heading back to my desk to finish the rest of the day’s freelance work.

 To keep up to date on my weekly blog posts, learn tips on freelancing, and get my ebook Quick Guide to Freelancing (for free!), be sure to sign up for my newsletter.

 Happy Valentine’s Day!
 Remember to enjoy the simple things, especially during these challenging times.
 How do you like your coffee?
 Can you claim it as your first love too?
-Please let me know in the comments, send me a note, or share this post using one of the links below.
+Please let me know in the comments or share this post using one of the links below.

 *I would have left coffee just like that in its own paragraph if not for stupid SEO.
 But, alas, I have to make sure I have a key phrase in the first paragraph if I want to rank.